-Note that generating a heap or thread dump requires the Heap Memory Dump permission.
+Note that generating a heap dump requires the Heap Memory Dump permission.

 Downloading Heap/Thread Dump

-The temp file is automatically deleted after download, but note that it may contain sensitive information (e.g. passwords) in plain text.
+The temporary file is automatically deleted after download, but note that it may contain sensitive information (e.g. passwords) in plain text.

 A garbage collection is triggered before the heap dump which may cause the Server to briefly stop responding.